Lc-Smith/AGPLv3/README.md

-Made on godot \n
+Made on godot
-No idea what this is \n
+No idea what this is
 have fun with it